Somatic Belief – Nondual Therapy and Unbounded Placebo Power

 Ramachandran’s work makes clear that in treating physical illness, we are not only looking at the bottom-up convention of seeing injured link – brain signal – pain, as the chief biological process.
 We are also, dramatically looking at top-down: the perception of the brain, or the historic patterns encoded on the brain through repetition and trauma, have a direct impact on the experience of pain in the body itself.
 It’s both bottom-up and top-down, and from the deeper perspective of spiritual healing, perhaps neither.

-In the video above, Prof. Ramachandran discusses the two pain responses: chronic and acute.
+In this video, Prof. Ramachandran discusses the two pain responses: chronic and acute.
 In a situation of chronic pain, we withdraw the limb or body part from the cause of the pain.
 In a situation of acute pain, the body part freezes or immobilizes.
 Movement itself causes pain so the solution is to not move at all.
 Swelling of affected areas is one biological affect of the system of immobilization as a protection.

 When we move into psychological dimensions (remembering that deep emotional pain lights up the same brain centers as physical pain), we see a similar effect energetically.
 When someone hurts you, we tend to need to push away, or run away.
 We try and get away from the source of the pain.
 This is an acute contraction, but it still has movement.
 A chronic psychological contraction is that which immobilizes us: we freeze.
 This freeze, and the progressive immobilization of energy around the pain center, is where psychological trauma sets in.
 It isolates the experience from the general flow of the body.